-Labs start in the week of Sept 14-18th.
+Labs start in the second week of classes either May 11th(P01) or May 12th(P02/P03).
 Each of you is assigned to one practical section that you attend on a weekly basis.
 In addition to this time period, additional lab work will need to be done by your lab team; some members attend the genetics lab at additional posted times to create your genetic crosses and collect data.
 Attendance in labs is mandatory; absence will reduce your mark.
 The success of your genetic crosses requires coordinated teamwork.
 Please develop a good working relationship and effective communication system with your team members.
 The ability to work as part of a team is an important life skill; use this course as an opportunity to improve your abilities.
 The lab work is designed to reinforce the concepts and problems considered in the class meetings and assessed on the tests and exam.
 If you fully engage with the lab work it will improve your learning in genetics.